 In June 2016, the people of the United Kingdom voted to leave the European Union.
-The full implications of this decision and the details of the UK's exit from the EU remain unknown, but it seems likely that there will be a period of uncertainty as the UK redefines its relationship with other European countries.
+The full implications of this decision and the details of the UK's exit from the EU remain unclear.

 Information on these pages is accurate to the best of the University's knowledge and based on advice from the UK Government and national bodies for universities.
-We will update and amend information as further information emerges.
+We will update and these pages as further information emerges.

 General information and FAQs

 Information that is specific to staff or to students is provided on the relevant page, linked above.

 The University has created a Brexit Planning Group which meets regularly to consider and plan for how Brexit might affect the University.
 What plans we need to put in place will depend on what Brexit eventually looks like, but the group are considering issues ranging from procurement and transport, to potential financial shocks and access issues.

 The University is also part of various planning groups hosted by the local council to ensure we are well plugged into contingency measures put in place by the City and wider region.